 - Vinyl Plank Flooring: $22.50 total.
 Purchased from Habitat for Humanity for $15 a box, and we used 1.5 boxes.

-And that concludes our easy, cheap, and fast weekend DIY rental renovation.
-This is one reason why we love real estate.
-We could spend a whole weekend researching the market, and trying to short stocks, buying options, or timing the market, and more likely than not, we are going to fail.
-But, spending a weekend with my wife, doing some easy DIY projects that could make us $3,000 more a year, sounds like a slam dunk for us.
-To continue the comparison, to make $3,000 more a year from index funds, we’d need to invest ~$75,000 in the market instead of the $483 we invested here.
+This concludes our easy, cheap, and fast weekend DIY home renovations.
+This is one of the many reasons why we love real estate.
+We could spend a whole weekend researching the market and trying to short stocks, buying options, or timing the market, and more likely than not, we are going to fail.
+However, spending a weekend with my wife, doing some easy DIY projects that could make us $4,800 more a year, sounds like a slam dunk for us.
+To continue the comparison, to be able to withdraw $4800 more per year, we’d need to invest ~$120,000 in the market instead of the $783 we invested here.

 View this post on Instagram